 - Hire to one of the acute care areas at Alamance Regional Medical Center, Annie Penn Hospital, Moses Cone Hospital and Wesley Long Hospital.
 Acute care areas may include:

 After the Residency

 After completing the 14 week orientation in the Residency of Acute Care (medical-surgical) Nursing, the professional development classes will start.
-You will be continue your learning with monthly workshops and paid time away from the hospital engaging in fun and rejuvenating activities with fellow new grad nurses and a mentor leader.
+You will continue your learning with paid monthly workshops and time away from the hospital engaging in fun and rejuvenating activities with fellow new grad nurses and a mentor leader.